-The condition for issuing a payment order, which is contained in an enforcement order based on an authentic document (Article 41 of the ZIZ) is that an application for enforcement based on an authentic document must be filed electronically, a court fee must be paid and the application for enforcement based on an authentic document must be filed electronically, a court fee must be paid and the application for enforcement based on an authentic document must be filed electronically.
+The condition for issuing a payment order, which is contained in an enforcement order based on an authentic document (Article 41 of the ZIZ) is that an application for enforcement based on an authentic document must be filed electronically, a court fee must be paid and the application for enforcement based on an authentic document must include the following:

-- names of the creditor and debtor including their identification data (e.g. tax number, personal identification number or date of birth);

-authentic document;

-debtor's liability;

-- means and subject of enforcement;

-- other information necessary, depending on the subject of enforcement, for the enforcement to be carried out; and

-- request that the court order the debtor to pay the amount claimed, including costs incurred, within eight days, and in cases relating to bills of exchange and cheques, within three days after the order is served.
+- names of the creditor and debtor including their identification data (e.g. tax number, personal identification number or date of birth); - authentic document; - debtor's liability: - means and subject of enforcement; - other information necessary, depending on the subject of enforcement, for the enforcement to be carried out; and - request that the court order the debtor to pay the amount claimed, including costs incurred, within eight days, and in cases relating to bills of exchange and cheques, within three days after the order is served.